-A Fund or Underlying Fund may, for temporary defensive purposes (and to the extent it is permitted to invest in the following), invest a certain percentage of its total assets in: U.S. Government Securities; commercial paper rated at least A-2 by S&P Global Ratings, P-2 by Moody's or having a comparable credit rating by another nationally recognized statistical rating organization ("NRSRO") (or if unrated, determined by the Investment Adviser to be of comparable credit quality); certificates of deposit; bankers' acceptances; repurchase agreements; non-convertible preferred stocks and non-convertible corporate bonds with a remaining maturity of less than one year; ETFs and other investment companies; and cash items.
-When an Underlying Fund's assets are invested in such instruments, the Underlying Fund may not be achieving its investment objective.
+Each Fund may, for temporary defensive purposes, invest a certain percentage (and up to 100% with respect to all Funds other than the Large Cap Growth Insights Fund, Large Cap Value Insights Fund, Small Cap Equity Insights Fund, Small Cap Growth Insights Fund, Small Cap Value Insights Fund and U.S. Equity Insights Fund) of its total assets in: U.S. Government Securities; commercial paper rated at least A-2 by Standard & Poor's, P-2 by Moody's or having a comparable credit rating by another nationally recognized statistical rating organization ("NRSRO") (or if unrated, determined by the Investment Adviser to be of comparable credit quality); certificates of deposit; bankers' acceptances; repurchase agreements; non-convertible preferred stocks and non-convertible corporate bonds with a remaining maturity of less than one year; ETFs; other investment companies; and cash items.
+When a Fund's assets are invested in such instruments, the Fund may not be achieving its investment objective.